openconnect/ocserv/doc/README-radius.md

 stats-report-time = 360
 ```

-That value will be overriden by Acct-Interim-Interval if sent
+That value will be overridden by Acct-Interim-Interval if sent
 by the server.